-To start Uber, a marketplace platform, Uber’s co-founders required to catch the attention of both drivers and riders at the same time.
+To start Uber, a marketplace platform, Uber’s co-founders are required to catch the attention of both drivers and riders at the same time.
 To put it differently, they desired to tackle the chicken-or-egg challenge.

 People in tech groups in San Francisco are constantly thinking about new tools.
 In addition, they take each and every opportunity they are able to enhance their standard of living.
-Uber established in San Francisco because of this particular reason.
-They were able to spread the launch by word of mouth marketing among the many tech community.
+Uber was established in San Francisco because of this particular reason.
+They were able to spread the launch by word of mouth marketing among the many tech communities.
 How did they do it?
 By hosting and sponsoring tech events and offering customers free rides to these events.

 Quickly, Uber users, who didn’t much like the good quality of standard taxi services, took to blogs and social media to inform their family and friends concerning this awesome new app.

 Nowadays, to inspire new riders to experience the service, Uber hands out 50 % discounts for the first trip.
 By having an initial discount, new riders are more inclined to turn into long-term riders.

 Uber was built with an excellent go-to-market approach.
 Although the thing about exceptional strategies like Uber’s is that you can’t replicate them.
 Should you develop an Uber app clone and launch it in San Francisco having a focus on tech communities, your app would probably go unnoticed.
 You’ll need a unique story.

 Let’s quickly evaluate how Uber functions (despite the fact that we are confident you know).
 First, you let Uber know that you want a ride.
 Then, Uber requests your current location.
 Next, Uber locates a nearby driver and informs you that this driver will turn up to pick you up.
 Right after your trip has ended, Uber questions you about how it went.
 You rate the trip and the fees are automatically billed to your credit card.